Toyota tells U.S. agency seat issue could lead to recall

 From late 2009 to early 2011, Toyota recalled nearly 19 million vehicles globally related to unintended acceleration claims.
 In 2010, Toyota President Akio Toyoda apologized for the company’s handling of the recalls and said he would insist on customer safety first.

 In July 2013, a U.S. judge approved a settlement valued at more than $1.6 billion to resolve economic-loss claims resulting from the alleged safety defects.
-The company is still trying to settle related personal-injury lawsuits.
+The company is also in the process of trying to settle related personal-injury lawsuits.

-The petition that Toyota will file with NHTSA says the problem is “inconsequential” in terms of vehicle safety, even though the cars are no longer being sold by dealers because they do not meet U.S. safety standards, he said.
+“We don’t believe that it is a defect issue or a safety-related issue because there has been no occurrence of any problems out in the real world,” said Hanson, adding that consumers can still use the seat heaters.

-The U.S. safety agency said it was aware of the upcoming petition and would seek public comment once it had been filed.
+The petition that Toyota will file with NHTSA says the problem is “inconsequential” in relation to vehicle safety, even though the cars are no longer being sold by dealers because they do not meet U.S. safety standards, he said.

-“NHTSA is monitoring the risk associated with this noncompliance and will evaluate Toyota’s petition once it is received,” the agency said in an emailed statement.
-“As always, safety is our top priority and NHTSA will take appropriate action as warranted.”
+The NHTSA will make the final determination on whether a recall is needed.
+Hanson said he did not know the timetable for that decision.

-Affected vehicles are the 2012-2014 Camry mid-sized sedan and Camry hybrid; 2013-2014 Avalon sedan, Avalon hybrid, Sienna minivan, and Tacoma pickup truck; and 2014 Corolla subcompact and Tundra pickup truck equipped with seat heaters that have been sold since August 2012, when the fabric supplier was changed, Hanson and NHTSA said.
+Affected vehicles are the Camry mid-sized sedan, Camry hybrid, Avalon sedan, Avalon hybrid, Corolla subcompact, Sienna minivan and Tundra and Tacoma pickup trucks equipped with seat heaters that have been sold since August 2012, when the fabric supplier was changed, Hanson said.

 From the start of August 2012 through the end of 2013, Toyota in the United States sold 1,396,807 of the affected models, including those without seat heaters, according to Kelley Blue Book.
 Eight percent of the 2013 and 2014 model-year vehicles were sold with seat heaters, suggesting more than 111,000 in the United States have the noncompliant parts, KBB said.